automl/SMAC3/docs/pages/getting_started/minimal_example.rst

     def train_random_forest(config):
         """
-        Trains a random forest on the given hyperparameters, defined by config, and returns the accuracy on the validation data.
+        Train a random forest model on a single given hyperparameter configuration, defined by config and return the accuracy on the validation data.

         Input:
             config (Configuration): Configuration object derived from ConfigurationSpace.